Page created on June 9, 2021. Last updated on January 17, 2022 at 10:58

 - CA 125

 - HE4 (human epididymis protein 4)

 Of these, CA 125 is the most widely used.
 Up to 80% of endothelial ovarian cancers will have elevated CA 125.
 It’s elevated if > 35 units/mL.
-It’s specificity for ovarian cancer is relatively higher in postmenopausal women than premenopausal.
+It’s specificity for ovarian cancer is high in postmenopausal women but low in premenopausal.

 CEA can be elevated in many conditions other than ovarian cancer, benign and malignant, including GI tract cancer, smoking, liver disease, gallbladder disease, IBD, etc.